kashiwachen/kashiwachen.github.io/content/posts/career/Data_Engineer_Summary.md

 - [ ] Hands-on experience on jenkins.
 - [ ] Hands-on experience on configuration management tool.
 - [x] Hands-on experience on git.

+## Headspace: Senior Data Engineer

+### Duty

+- Work in and **develop a data lake** with events for 60 million app installations, and 2 million subscribers.
+- Design and deliver **high-scale ETL pipelines** processing over 250 million daily events.
+- Work in setting up a world class *data platform* to enable highly personalized experiences for our members, while getting data to stakeholders, when, where and how it is most useful to them.
+- Setup monitoring and testing for **data credibility and accuracy**, instilling trust from stakeholders.

+### Qualification

+- 8+ years of relevant engineering work experience.
+- Worked in Databricks or similar technologies in **processing and managing data.**
+- Worked and delivered self service tools (such as Tableau) to **explore data**.
+- Veteran of software delivery.
+You are a pro at **architecture, testing, monitoring, alerting** and are excited to apply these principles to your team.
+- Ability to **thrive in a startup (fast-paced, agile) environment**
+- Strong communication skills and the ability to be self-directed when necessary
+- Actively coached and mentored team members in their career

 ## Summary